SALLU00125/Git_tutorials_3232000/git_commands.md

-git branch // Lists all possible branches git branch 'newBranchName' // new branch created git checkout newBranchName // got into new branch
+git branch // Lists all possible branches git branch 'newBranchName' // new branch created git checkout newBranchName // got into new branch git checkout -b 'newbranch name //create and get into the new branch